The problem with prediction

 Scenario planning offers an alternative solution to this issue.
 The usefulness of the technique is not dependent on the likelihood of the scenarios coming true, but the opportunity for security and law enforcement organisations to set flexible strategies to deal with them.
 It is the development of a flexible response that marks the success of this technique.

-The toolkit and an underlying report (found here) have been produced from the ‘Imaginative Scenario Planning for Law Enforcement Organisations‘ project, funded by CREST.
-It is a step-by-step guide to assist security and law enforcement officers in becoming familiar with scenario planning techniques.
+This toolkit offers a step-by-step guide to assist security and law enforcement officers in becoming familiar with scenario planning techniques.

 Those organisations that can devote resources to focusing on future trends, tend to develop strategies based on past trends.